 It can be used to secure an orderly winding up of a company or to close down a subsidiary that's perhaps outlived its usefulness.

-The Business Recovery and Insolvency team regularly implement and manage MVLs, which require the appointment of a Licensed Insolvency Practitioner, for both clients of Bishop Fleming and external referrers.
+The Restructuring team regularly implement and manage MVLs, which require the appointment of a Licensed Insolvency Practitioner, for both clients of Bishop Fleming and external referrers.

 In 2018 we had 36 live MVL cases and we distributed over £36m to the shareholders of these companies.